-Planning applications in Westminster must be determined in accordance with the Core Strategy, Unitary Development Plan (saved policies not replaced by the Core Strategy) and the London Plan, unless material considerations indicate otherwise.
+Planning applications in Westminster must be determined in accordance with Westminster’s City Plan: Strategic Policies, those policies in the Unitary Development Plan which have been ‘saved’ and not been replaced by the Strategic Policies, and the London Plan – unless material planning considerations indicate otherwise.

 Whatever your interest, Westminster City Council welcomes and encourages you to get in touch with suggestions for improvements to the site.
 Please tell us how useful this page was to you.

 Use the interactive tools to find out planning and building regulations guidance for many common building work projects.